xiv3r/uz801-openwrt/readme.md

 - Revert back to bundling the firmwares...

 #### TODO:
+- Use `msm-firmware-loader` instead of bundling firmware.
 - Use oficial `usbgadget-ncm` script or build custom `usbgadget-rndis`.
-- 'ucify' the uz801-tweaks... see usb0 setup!
+- _**ucify**_ the uz801-tweaks... see `usb0` network setup!
-- recover GHA build pipeline
+- Recover GHA build pipeline

+---
+### Stuff
+- The `msm8916-yiming-uz801v3.dtb` file is a prebuilt dtb extracted from one of the many OpenStick-Builder project living in Github.